 What you should know before you go Kayaking

-Ocean River encourages you to ‘Get out there’.
+Ocean River Sports encourages you to ‘Get Out There’.
 To help you have an enjoyable and safe experience, consider the following tips before heading out on the water in your kayak.

 Learning the Right Skills

 It is important to have the skills to safely get out on the water in your kayak.
-Know what conditions you can paddle safely in, and stay within these.
-Ocean River teaches all levels of kayaking and Stand Up Paddleboarding skills.
+Know what conditions you can paddle safely in, and stay within them.
+Ocean River teaches all levels of kayaking and Stand Up Paddle Boarding skills.
 Are you just starting out and looking for an introductory course?
 Perhaps you are looking to turn your paddling into a career and looking to take instructor training.
-Learn valuable self- and assisted-rescues techniques.
+Learn valuable self and assisted rescues techniques.
 Learn to navigate on the ocean and recognize any limitations you have in navigating.
-Learn paddle strokes to enable you to control your craft even in adverse conditions.
+Learn paddle strokes to enable you to control your craft, even in adverse conditions.
 Learn how to launch and land safely in different situations, such as beaches, docks, or rocky shorelines.
 Learn to use a tow line to assist another paddler.

 No matter what your skill level, we have a program to help you expand your skills and knowledge in a kayak or on a stand up paddleboard.
 We know our stuff, and wish to share this with you to keep you safe and happy when out exploring.
 Check out some of our courses.